Canadian Power Boat Company

 Canadian Power Boat Company was a manufacturer of motor torpedo boats and similar craft in Canada during World War II.

-A prototype 70-foot boat was built by Hubert Scott-Paine's British Power Boat Company and shipped to Canada in 1940.
+A prototype 40 ft boat was built by Hubert Scott-Paine's British Power Boat Company and shipped to Canada in 1940.
 Canadian Power Boat Company was set up by Scott-Paine to produce motor torpedo boats for the Royal Canadian Navy and high-speed launches for the Royal Canadian Air Force to this design.
 The company was located on the Lachine Canal in Montreal, next to the Crane Company (makers of the popular plumbing fixtures).